 Planning A Sober Ride Saves Lives

 Wearing seat belts saves lives.
 Planning a sober ride does too.
 Over the past 10 years more than 1,000 people have died, needlessly, in vehicle crashes involving an impaired driver.
-For more information on sober rides and safe driving, visit our Plan2Live "Plan You Ride" page.
+For more information on sober rides and safe driving, visit our Vision Zero "Plan Your Ride" page.

 Share Your Story!

 Help Montana reach Vision Zero.
 Always wear your seat belt.
 Do you have a story about a seatbelt saving your life or a family member's life?
-Share it on our Plan2Live Facebook page or post on Twitter to #visionzeromt.
+Use the Saved by the Belt Nomination Form.

 Want to see what others are sharing?
-Visit our Plan2Live social media page!
+Visit our Saved by the Belt Award Program page!